-Home sharing is delivered throughout the province by a network of home sharing providers that are under direct contract with CLBC and by those under contract with qualified community-based agencies.
+Home sharing is delivered throughout the province by a network of home sharing providers that are under contract with qualified community-based agencies and under direct contract with CLBC.
 Agencies that offer home sharing as part of an array of residential options are responsible for:

 - implementation of standards for home sharing

 - operations and administration of services

 - recruitment, retention, and support of the home sharing network

 - complaint resolution

 CLBC generally enters into new direct contracts with home sharing providers only if there are no qualified home sharing agencies in the community or if an individual / family specifically requests that CLBC oversee the service.